Addiction Therapy: Evidence-Based Paths to Recovery

 - Dialectical Behavior Therapy (DBT) — Teaches emotion regulation, distress tolerance, and interpersonal skills.

-- Trauma-Informed Care — Addresses the trauma that often underlies addiction (up to 75% of people in addiction treatment have trauma histories).
+- Trauma-Informed Care — Addresses the trauma that often underlies addiction.

 - 12-Step Facilitation — Structured engagement with recovery community support.

-- Harm Reduction — Meets people where they are, reducing negative consequences without requiring abstinence as a prerequisite for treatment.
+- Harm Reduction — Meets people where they are, reducing negative consequences without requiring abstinence.

 - Medication-Assisted Treatment (MAT) — Combines behavioral therapy with medications to treat opioid, alcohol, and tobacco use disorders.